WHAT WE DO …

 Whanganui Environment Base (WhEB)

 The WhEB is located in the main building across the forecourt from the recycling cages at the WRRC, 83 Maria Place.
-The WhEB serves as the office of the Trust and houses the Eco Library, ReUse Academy and Green Bikes.
+The WhEB serves as the office of the Trust and houses the Eco Library and ReUse Academy.

 Eco Library.
 Just inside the door of the office, the Eco Library has hundreds of good books and magazines available to subscribers.
 The books are split in two sections: philosophical/political and practical/”how to” guides.
 A subscription to the library is $5 per year and four books may be borrowed for a month at a time.

-The ReUse Academy is a collection of rooms which are home to all manner of items which can be recycled, repurposed, and reused, You’ll get the idea from the rooms’ names: Garden Room, Nik Nak Nook, Textile Treasures, Jar Bar, Mosaic Mansion, Crafty Corner, Paper Palace, Cardboard Corner.
+The ReUse Academy is a collection of rooms which are home to all manner of items which can be recycled, repurposed, and reused, You’ll get the idea from the rooms’ names: Garden Room, Nik Nak Nook, Textile Treasures, Jar Bar, Crafty Corner, Paper Place, Cardboard Corner.
 More information on the Resources page.

 COMMUNITY PROJECTS, SERVICES, EVENTS and ACTIVITIES